JumboCode/Just-A-Start/README.md

 ### Updating a branch
 1. `git checkout <branch you want to update>`
-2. `git pull` --> There may be conflicts so when that happens, please handle them accordingly.
+2. `git pull origin master` --> There may be conflicts so when that happens, please handle them accordingly.

 ## Some Rules
 1. NEVER push to master